owenbcoding/jan23-hackathon-team12/README.md

 We would like to acknowledge and thank each member of our team for great team work and participation during this hackathon.
 As is customary for hackathons, our team comprised individuals of different coding levels but each member was able to contribute to the final project and development of our Piggy Bank app.

 Thanks also to the hackteam and Code Institute.
 We appreciate your volunteering your time and expertise to help with any questions and clarifications we had throughout the project.

-<p style="color:red;font-size:26px;">Team, add anything else you'd like to this section, or let me know and I can add it!</p>